-Every student has a confidential health record that is maintained in Student Health Services during your student years and is kept on file for seven (7) years beyond the date of graduation or departure from the University.
+Every student has a confidential health record maintained in Student Health Services during their time on campus and kept on file for seven (7) years beyond the date of graduation or departure from the University.
 Student Health Services does not release personal health information to anyone without your written authorization including faculty, administration, family members, fellow students, employers, etc. Exceptions include life threatening illness/injury, or those reasons required by law such as court subpoena or public health reporting requirements.
 To grant release of confidential information, complete the Authorization for Release of Confidential Health Information form.
 Note the Full Privacy Statement.